How CEO Began

 Now, knowing what I was to do I had to make a choice.
 Do I turn and run again or do I commit my heart and my soul to the Lord who had created me for Him and allowed me everything I had?
 I could feel that I had been prepared to now serve as I had found only pain in going on my own.
 The answer was obvious and yet scary.
 What if I fail, what if I can’t do this?
 I said, “Okay Lord I will create an Evangelization Ministry but you have to show me how to do it.”

-Fr.
-David O’Connor tells how an unlikely parishioner came to him with a big idea he said was inspired by the Holy Spirit.
-Pete Mathison had no prior training or experience in evangelization but felt a strong calling to take immediate action.
+In the video below Fr.
+David O’Connor tells how an unlikely parishioner came to him with a big idea.
+Pete Mathison had no prior training or experience in evangelization.
+He simply felt a strong calling to take immediate action and acted on it.